-Customer Responsibility Google Cloud Responsibility Ensure PII is accurate and up to date.
+Customer Responsibility Google Cloud Responsibility Ensure the accuracy of PII.
 Google Cloud provides cloud services that a customer may select to use for PII.
 Google Cloud is not involved in maintaining the accuracy of customer PII.
 Google Cloud does however ensure the integrity of data placed in our services.